scollier/SATraining/SATrainingEndToEnd.md

 KUBE_API_ARGS=""
 ```

 * Edit `/etc/kubernetes/controller-manager` to appear as such.
-Substitute your minion IPs here.:
+Substitute your minion IPs here in place of the MINION_PRIV_IP_{1,2} placeholder.

 ```
 # Comma separated list of minions